Heiswill/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task9
-a script that display the result of breath to the power love a script that converts from binary to decimal
+a script that display the result of breath to the power love a script that converts from binary to decimal a script that prints all possible combinations of two letters except"oo"